 Or if the summer heat is getting to you like it was getting to me when I visited Cinque Terre, you’ll pay extra attention to a white shuttle bus arriving!

-My advice: Take the shuttle bus into town so you don’t waste a ton of energy (we do only have one day to see a ton of sites people) and then take the scenic staircase back down to the train station.
+Good to know: My advice is to take the shuttle bus into town so you don’t waste a ton of energy and then take the scenic staircase back down to the train station.
 The shuttle is included with the Cinque Terre Card.

 What To Do